 - Opportunities for active participation in community service projects and philanthropy fundraisers

-Is hazing a part of the fraternity and sorority culture at Linfield College?
+Is hazing a part of the fraternity and sorority culture at Linfield University?

 If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Fraternity and Sorority Life immediately.
 All calls will be handled in a discreet manner.
 Or, you can confidentially report the hazing incident online.